contao/docs/docs/manual/layout/templates/twig/manage.en.md

 Twig templates are marked differently compared to the previous PHP templates: (`.html.twig` instead of `.html5`).

-{{% notice tip %}}
+{{% notice info %}}
-Contao 5 includes ready-made Twig templates and these are favored.
-However, you can also activate and use the corresponding PHP-templates.
+If you are upgrading to Contao 5, make sure to check our [upgrade guide](https://github.com/contao/contao/blob/5.x/UPGRADE.md#content-elements).
-More information can be found [here](https://github.com/contao/contao/blob/5.x/UPGRADE.md#content-elements).
+Lots of elements have been rewritten and now feature new templates, but there is a way to gradually enable these to give you more time to refactor things.
 {{% /notice %}}